SD-MVSum: Script-Driven Multimodal Video Summarization Method and Datasets: Proposed SD-MVSum Method

 \subsection{Network architecture}

 An overview of the SD-MVSum network architecture is provided in Fig. \ref{fig:architecture}.
-Let us assume a video of $N$ frames (after sampling one frame per sec.), a user script outlining the content of the desired video summary formed by $M$ sentences, and a set of automatically extracted audio transcripts containing $K$ timestamped sentences.
-All these different input data pass through a pretrained multimodal encoder which produces three different sets of embeddings of the same the same size $D$; i.e., a set of visual embeddings ($\mathbf{X}=\{\mathbf{x_n}\}_{n=1}^N$), a set of script embeddings ($\mathbf{Y}=\{\mathbf{y_m}\}_{m=1}^M$), and a set of transcript embeddings ($\tilde{\mathbf{T}}=\{\mathbf{t_k}\}_{k=1}^K$).
-Following, the obtained embeddings from the user script $\mathbf{Y}$ are fused with the acquired embeddings from the video frames $\mathbf{X}$ and transcripts $\mathbf{Y}$, via two weighted cross-modal attention mechanisms that explicitly exploit the semantic similarity between a pair of data modalities when modeling their dependence and forming the cross-modal embeddings.
-To make possible the subsequent concatenation of these embeddings ($\mathbf{Z_v} = \{{\mathbf{z_v}}\}_{n=1}^N$ and $\mathbf{Z_t} = \{\mathbf{z_t}\}_{t=1}^N$), the transcript embeddings are previously expanded according to the timestamps of the associated transcripts, such that each embedding is repeated as many times as needed to fit the number of video frames it spans, forming a new set $\mathbf{T} = \{\mathbf{t_n}\}_{n=1}^N$ that has the same number of embeddings with $\mathbf{X}$.
-The concatenation is applied along the feature dimension, resulting in an overall set of cross-modal embeddings $\mathbf{Z} = \{\mathbf{z_n}\}_{n=1}^N$ with size $2D$, which are subsequently reduced in size by half using a linear layer.
-The obtained embeddings after dimensionality reduction pass through a dropout and a normalization layer, and are then given as input to a trainable Transformer-based scorer which computes frame-level importance scores $\mathbf{f} = \{f_n\}_{n=1}^N$.
-These scores are finally used by a frame/fragment selection component that assembles the final summary, given a predefined temporal fragmentation of the full-length video and a fixed time-budget about the summary duration.
+Let us assume a video of $N$ frames (after sampling one frame per second), a user script outlining the content of the desired video summary formed by $M$ sentences, and a set of automatically extracted audio transcripts containing $K$ timestamped sentences.
+All these different input data pass through a pretrained multimodal encoder which produces three different sets of embeddings of the same size $D$; i.e., a set of visual embeddings ($\mathbf{X}=\{\mathbf{x}_n\}_{n=1}^N$), a set of script embeddings ($\mathbf{Y}=\{\mathbf{y}_m\}_{m=1}^M$), and a set of transcript embeddings ($\tilde{\mathbf{T}}=\{\mathbf{t}_k\}_{k=1}^K$).
+The transcript embeddings are expanded according to the timestamps of the associated transcripts, such that each embedding is repeated as many times as needed to match the number of video frames it spans, forming a new set $\mathbf{T} = \{\mathbf{t}_n\}_{n=1}^N$ that has the same number of embeddings with $\mathbf{X}$.
+This step is necessary for enabling, later on, the concatenation of the cross-modal embeddings that will come out the weighted cross-modal attention mechanisms.

+The script embeddings $\mathbf{Y}$ are fused with the visual embeddings $\mathbf{X}$ and transcript embeddings $\mathbf{T}$, via two weighted cross-modal attention mechanisms.
+The latter explicitly exploit the semantic similarity between a pair of data modalities, when modeling their dependence and forming the cross-modal embeddings.
+The concatenation of these embeddings ($\mathbf{Z_v} = \{{\mathbf{z}_v}\}_{n=1}^N$ and $\mathbf{Z_t} = \{\mathbf{z}_t\}_{t=1}^N$) is then performed, along the feature dimension, resulting in an overall set of cross-modal embeddings $\mathbf{Z} = \{\mathbf{z}_n\}_{n=1}^N$ with size $2D$, which are subsequently reduced in size by half, using a linear layer.